How To Rebuild A Steering Cylinder

 For cleaning, I use brake parts cleaner and and compressed air to blow out any loose dirt and residual oil from the seal area.
 Wearing eye protection is a good idea.

-Dozens of internet companies sell power steering cylinder rebuild kits.
 Instructions are usually not included, and most shop manuals do not describe in detail how to re-seal the cylinder.
-Take yours apart carefully, taking notes and pictures.
+After reading this article, take notes and pictures as you take yours apart.

-Place the cylinder upright in a vise as shown.
+Place the cylinder upright in a vise as shown in the picture above.
 With a pair of internal snap-ring pliers and a small flat-blade screwdriver, remove the snap-ring and set aside.

 Under the seal/copper washer is the back-up washer.
 If it doesn't come out easily you'll have to pick that out also.